 The second phase of consultation ran from 18 July - 21 October 2016.
 The responses to the consultation have now been independently analysed by AECOM and their analysis reports can be found below.

-The conclusions from the AECOM report into the Transport Strategy consultation, as well as next steps are being considered by WYCA Transport Committee at its meeting on 24 February 2017.
+The conclusions from the AECOM report into the Transport Strategy consultation, as well as next steps went to the WYCA Transport Committee on 24 February 2017.
 A copy of the report regarding the West Yorkshire Transport Strategy and the next steps following the consultation can be found here: